 In February or March of that year I had started getting into contact with one of my cousins.
 He, his brother and another cousin were all attending East Tennessee State University, or ETSU.
 I hadn’t talked to them much earlier, but was beginning to learn that this mystical college was well within reach.
 All I had known that it was a big school and was more like a “university”.

 I cleared a day out on one of my less-busy schooldays, making the large “jump” all the way to Johnson City.
 I clearly remember that day coming in; I had called my cousin and asked him to talk me in for directions.
 I had no GPS or anything at the time except a printout from either Google Maps or Rand McNally.
 After ten minutes on the phone, I finally arrived outside Davis Hall.

 I was just amazed at first that there were actual “apartments” that people were living in, first of all.
 Every single student I ever met at Walters State commuted.
 As I may have known the world “dorm”, I never was introduced to actually seeing them.
-Within the next hour I talked to my cousin, seeing how people shared a kitchen and two beds in one room.
+Within the next hour I talked to my cousin, seeing how people shared a kitchen, sometimes the set of fork and knife, and two beds in one room.
 I got to see shared living in a different light, wrapping my head around that people were only minutes away from their classes.

 I then got a tour of ETSU.
 I spent over an hour or so walking over the entire campus, following my cousin and one of his friends.
 My cousin did a skilled job pointing out almost every feature to me; from lecture buildings, restaurants and other dorms.
 The sheer size of the campus amazed me.
 Walters State was roughly half or one-third the size of the total land area, but the sheer amount of buildings told a different story.
 There was life on this campus; it may not be something I was familiar with, but it was something that the community college didn’t have.